Where Will Dutch Bros Stock Be in 5 Years?

 *Stock Advisor returns as of August 26, 2024

-Jennifer Saibil has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Starbucks.
-The Motley Fool recommends Dutch Bros.
+Will Ebiefung has positions in Luckin Coffee.
+The Motley Fool has positions in and recommends Luckin Coffee and Starbucks.
+The Motley Fool recommends Dutch Bros and Restaurant Brands International.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.